Fourth Of July Doesn't Stand For Freedom Until There Is Justice For Black Americans

 Advertisement

 But as the pandemic continues and the economy declines, the swift and massive national uprising against systemic racism and police violence has redefined conversations about freedom in this country, especially as we approach arguably the most important election in recent history.
-This year is heavy, and with everything going on, it’s also provides us with an opportunity to reckon with what the Fourth of July really means.
+This year is heavy, and with everything going on, it also provides us with an opportunity to reckon with what the Fourth of July really means.

 On July 4, 1776, the country’s 13 colonies adopted the Declaration of Independence stating that “all men are created equal,” and yes at the time that really did only apply to white, property-owning men.
 Despite the fact that 244 years have passed since the United States was supposedly liberated from British rule, the systemic oppression of Black Americans continues to this day in the forms of housing, medical, job, and education discrimination, while also being disproportionately harmed by policing, the criminal justice system, and the prison industrial complex.